luismedel/redns/README.md

 ### Non-standard zones 🧙🏼‍♂️

-This is where the magix of redns happens.
+This is where the magic of redns happens.

 #### Dynamic record matching